NSW Cup: 2007–09 Expansion

-2010-12 Seasons
+2010–12 Seasons

 Season 2012 saw the return of feeder clubs for NRL teams St George Illawarra and Canberra.
 The Illawarra Steelers, in partnership with Illawarra Coal and the Illawarra Leagues Club re-entered a team into the league, the Illawarra Cutters.
 They previously acted as a feeder club to the Dragons.
 A Mounties Rugby League Club also entered the NSW Cup this season and is the Raiders' feeder club.

-2013-15 Expansion
+2013–15 Expansion

 The 2013 season saw Wyong Roos enter a team in the NSW Cup for the first time.
 It will not be a feeder team to any NRL team.

-2013 was also the first time in Rugby League history that teams with the names Western Suburbs and Balmain will not field a team in the cup, they played as the Wests Tigers.
+2013 was also the first time in Rugby League history that teams with the names Western Suburbs and Balmain would not field a team in the cup, they played as the Wests Tigers.
 There is a current state of ambiguity surrounding this joint venture, and it is suggested that both Wests and Balmain will return as two separate clubs once financial requirements are met.

 In 2014 the Auckland Vulcans were replaced by a side from the New Zealand Warriors.
 The Penrith Panthers will also be returning to the competition in 2014, replacing Windsor, who remain in the Ron Massey Cup.

-2016-18: Intrust Super Premiership
+2016–18: Intrust Super Premiership

-On 29 January 2016 it was announced that Intrust Super had secured naming rights for the competition for a three-year agreement The name would have been decided not to be confused with the Queensland-based competition the Intrust Super Cup.
+On 29 January 2016, it was announced that Intrust Super had secured naming rights for the competition for a three-year agreement The name would have been decided not to be confused with the Queensland-based competition the Intrust Super Cup.

-On 5 July 2016, it was announced that starting the following season, the Blacktown Workers will become the feeder club for the Manly-Warringah Sea Eagles in a joint-venture agreement.
+On 5 July 2016, it was announced that starting the following season, the Blacktown Workers would become the feeder club for the Manly-Warringah Sea Eagles in a joint-venture agreement.
 The Blacktown Workers Sea Eagles made their NSW Cup debut in Round 1 of the 2017 Season with a defeat to the Newtown Jets, before finishing 10th in the regular season and subsequently missing a post-season berth.

-In September, Intrust Super extended their naming rights partnership with the New South Wales State Cup through to the end of the 2018 season.
+In September, Intrust Super extended its naming rights partnership with the New South Wales State Cup through to the end of the 2018 season.

 On 27 October 2017, it was announced that Illawarra would be replaced by The St George Illawarra Dragons for The 2018 Intrust Super Premiership NSW season as part of a restructure in the competition.

-In late November, 2017 it was announced that as part of a re-brand, the Western Suburbs Magpies will enter the competition from the following season acting as a feeder club to the Wests Tigers, who had previously competed under their own brand.
+In late November 2017 it was announced that as part of a re-brand, the Western Suburbs Magpies would enter the competition from the following season acting as a feeder club to the Wests Tigers, who had previously competed under their own brand.